rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/00_Galaxy_introduction.md

 ## Galaxy on the Tufts University High Performance Compute (HPC) Cluster

-- Our Galaxy server runs on the HPC cluster, storing data on HPC drives and using compute nodes and Slurm scheduler to run user jobs
+- Our Galaxy server runs on the HPC cluster, storing data on HPC drives and running user jobs on compute nodes
-- In practice, this means that Tufts users have more resources on Tufts' Galaxy compared to public servers
+- In practice, this means that Tufts users have more resources on Tufts' Galaxy compared to public Galaxyservers
 - We also have the ability to install and configure open source and custom tools
 - More information on getting access to Tufts Galaxy can be found on the [Research Technology website](https://it.tufts.edu/research-technology/bioinformatics/tufts-galaxy)